-The floor of your kitchen is likely to be one of the largest surface areas in the room, so its selection deserves careful thought.
-It needs to perform on many levels – durability, safety and ease of cleaning – and it must look great, too, so give it as much consideration as your cabinetry.
+When planning your kitchen ideas, your kitchen flooring needs to perform on many levels – durability, safety and ease of cleaning – and of course, it must look great too, so give it as much consideration as your cabinetry.

-Materials such as durable laminate and matt porcelain will look great in modern schemes, while natural stone tiles and warm wood suit traditional designs.
+Materials such as durable laminate and matte porcelain will look great in modern kitchens, while natural stone tiles and warm wood suit traditional designs.
 A popular, contemporary flooring material is polished concrete, which gives a chic, industrial edge.

 Budget carefully to include all fitting costs and extra expenses for underlays, fixatives and grouts.
 If you’re hoping to lay underfloor heating, do check it is compatible with your flooring before you buy.